-The strategies are part of the UMA's academic strategy of supporting students to reach their potential.
-Parents are involved and the school uses the Child Study team.
-Department heads recommend intervention and the school provides mentors and tutoring coaches for before and after school programs.
-Every quarter the academic team and the leadership team meets to discuss students performance.
-Once the data has been disaggregated the counselor, parents and administration work together to provide an individual learning plan (ILP) for the student.
+.The strategies are part of the UMA's academic strategy of supporting students to reach their potential.
+Parents are involved and the school uses the Child Study team, department heads recommend interventions and the school provides mentors and tutoring coaches for before and after school programs.
+Every quarter the academic team and the leadership team meet to discuss student performance.
+Once the data has been disaggregated, the counselor, parents, and administration work together to provide an individual learning plan (ILP) for the student.
 The ILP is used to capture the action plan and further remedies to support the student.
 The Director of Special Education is updated on academically struggling students and the student support team discusses interventions and recommendations for evaluation.
-The percentage of struggling students has dropped by 1% and students on the average have improved to 25%.
+The percentage of struggling students has dropped by 4% and students on the average have improved to 20%.